 - Hotel Grande Hotel Centro Historico – affordable luxury in the heart of the town center

 - Capital O Los Angeles – comfortable budget choice with complimentary continental breakfast

-Getting to Chiapa de Corzo
+How to Get to Chiapa de Corzo in 2023

 Tuxtla Gutierrez City to Chiapa de Corzo